hayate891/RogueBoxAdventures/README.md

 ## First things first...

-RogueBox Adventures is Free (like in Freedome) Software and distributets under the terms of GPL3(or later).
+RogueBox Adventures is Free (like in Freedom) Software and distributes under the terms of GPL3(or later).

-This guareantees you the right to:
+This guarantees you the right to:

 * share this software
 * use it in any way you like